I'm Stephanie Strong, equine massage therapist

 Massage is for animal well-being only, and is not a substitute for veterinary care.
 A massage therapist may not perform veterinarian or chiropractic duties, and must work within their scope of practice.
 See "Scope of Practice" link under Policies for more information.

-Stephanie massaging Spud during performance massage practical in 2022
+Stephanie massaging Spud during licensing school in 2022